votca/votca/papers/v2024/paper.md

 ### Code Refactor - Josh
 ### H5MD support

-The recent version of VOTCA supports the H5MD[@debuyl2014h5md] file format, which internally uses HDF5[@hdf5] storage.
-This is a very fast and scalable method for storing molecular trajectories, already implemented in simulation packages such as LAMMPS, ESPResSo++, and ESPResSo.
+The recent version of `VOTCA` supports the `H5MD`[@debuyl2014h5md] file format, which internally uses `HDF5`[@hdf5] storage.
+This is a very fast and scalable method for storing molecular trajectories, already implemented in simulation packages such as `LAMMPS`, `ESPResSo++`, and `ESPResSo`.
-VOTCA recognizes the trajectory file format by the extension.
+`VOTCA` recognizes the trajectory file format by the extension.
 In the case of H5MD, it expects a `.h5` extension.
 Following the H5MD concepts, the particle trajectories are organized in the `particles` container.
 This container can handle multiple subsets of the studied system.
 Therefore, we must define `h5md_particle_group` in the XML topology file to declare which subset of particles to use.
 The reader handles both coordinates (if present), forces, and velocities.